-There are many forms that which a social enterprise may take, but the primary qualifier is a for-profit organization that sells services or products that alleviate social problems.
-Social enterprises resolve an unment need in the market they serve.
+There are many forms that a social enterprise may take, but the primary qualifier is a for-profit organization that sells services or products that alleviate social problems.
+Social enterprises resolve an unmet need in the market they serve.

-Unlike a non-profit organization, a social enterprise is structured to turn a profit, but the mission and impact they make with the solution they offer aligns with a social cause or challenge.
+Unlike a non-profit organization, a social enterprise is structured to turn a profit, but the mission and impact they make with the solution they offer align with a social cause or challenge.

 How is a social enterprise different from a traditional business?

-Social enterprises have a goal to simultanesouly create social impact and financial sustainability whereas the traditional business model is only concerned with maximizing profit and pleasing stakeholders.
+Social enterprises have a goal to simultaneously create social impact and financial sustainability whereas the traditional business model is only concerned with maximizing profit and pleasing stakeholders.